ThaminduSulakshana/FitnessJourneyHub/README.md

 ## React Client Web Application

-The React.js based client web application offers users an intuitive interface to access and utilize the fitness platform.
+The React.js-based client web application offers users an intuitive interface to access and utilize the fitness platform.
 Users can create and update their profiles, log workouts, track progress, share insights, and engage with other community members.

 ## Key Features